idebtor/nowic/01GettingStarted.md

     ```
 ---------------------------------

-## Using Mintty instead of cmd or PowerShell.
+## Using Mintty/MSYS2 console instead of cmd or PowerShell.
-  - To use Mintty, follow instructions in ["UsingMintty.md" file](https://github.com/idebtor/nowic/blob/master/02UsingMintty.md) stored in this folder.
+  - To use Mintty or MSYS2 console, follow instructions in ["UsingMintty.md" file](https://github.com/idebtor/nowic/blob/master/02UsingMintty.md) stored in this folder.

 -----------------------------------
 ## Install Atom.